-Man arrested after trying to kidnap 5-year-old at Fiorenza Park
+Man arrested after allegedly trying to kidnap 5-year-old at park in Alief area

-ALIEF— Constable Ted Heap’s office and Precinct 5 investigators are searching for parents or children who may have come in contact with an alleged kidnapper at Archbishop Joseph A. Fiorenza park.
+HOUSTON— Constable Ted Heap’s Office and Precinct 5 investigators are searching for parents or children who may have come in contact with an alleged attempted kidnapper at Archbishop Joseph A. Fiorenza Park.

-According to police, Witnesses saw Erick Guillermo, 57, repeatedly try to coax a 5-year-old boy into leaving the playground and take pictures on his cell phone.
+According to police, witnesses saw Erick Guillermo, 57, repeatedly try to coax a 5-year-old boy into leaving the playground and take pictures on his cell phone.

-A friend, who was watching the boy while his father was jogging confronted Hernandez and called the boy’s father.
+A friend, who was watching the boy while his father was jogging, confronted Hernandez and called the boy’s father.

-The father returned to the playground and took his children to search for Hernandez, who they spotted on a nearby walk path.
-The father then confronted Hernandez and took him back to the playground where the police were waiting.
+The father returned to the playground and took his children to search for Hernandez, whom they spotted on a nearby walk path.
+The father then confronted Hernandez and took him back to the playground, where the police were waiting.

 Guillermo was arrested at the park around 7 p.m. and faces attempted kidnapping charges.